Read the highlights of Axios’ experience below or download the case study below for the full details.

 Axios needed a way of facilitating people management that could scale as they continued to grow, supporting their people processes with less time and effort and the confidence that no task is left to chance.

-Jason Goodridge, Chairman at Axios, knew they needed a scalable solution for people management: although they already had relatively sophisticated people processes, the processes were manual and they lacked a centralized, purpose-built system to manage HR, feedback and engagement activities.
+Jason Goodridge, Chairman at Axios, knew they needed a scalable solution for people management: although they already had relatively sophisticated people processes, the processes were manual and they lacked a centralised, purpose-built system to manage HR, feedback and engagement activities.

 In the six months since onboarding to intelliHR, Axios have used the platform to automate processes, drive employee engagement, identify skills gaps internally, and reduce the manual effort required for performance reviews.